-Join the Maryland State Department of Education’s Division of Early Childhood, the National Education Association (NEA), Reading is Fundamental, schools, libraries, and early care and education providers nationwide to celebrate National Reading Month!
+Join the Maryland State Department of Education’s Division of Early Childhood, the National Education Association (NEA), Reading is Fundamental, schools, libraries and providers nationwide to celebrate National Reading Month!

 The goal of the one-day event is to encourage everyone to pick up a book and read.
-In the past, educators have hosted creative Read Across America Day reading events such as book lovers’ balls and overnight read-a-thons with parents.
+Educators have hosted creative Read Across America Day reading events such as book lovers’ balls and overnight read-a-thons with parents.

 Literacy skills and a lifelong love of reading begin at birth.
-As a child’s first teacher, parents and families play an important role in developing children’s early reading skills.
+Parents and families play an essential role in developing children’s early reading skills as their first teachers.

 According to the National Commission on Reading, “The most significant factor influencing a child’s early education success is an introduction to books and being read to at home prior to beginning school.”

-Reading aloud to children increases their vocabulary, promotes language skills, strengthens cognitive development, and creates a special bond between the reader and child.
-Parents, families, and early care and education providers can work together to promote essential reading skills in young children.
+Reading aloud to children increases their vocabulary, promotes language skills, strengthens cognitive development and creates a special bond between the reader and child.
+Parents, families and providers can work together to promote essential reading skills in young children.

 The NEA recommends the following tips for reading to infants and toddlers: